In-Home Music Servers

 There are now quite a few USB DACs out there, and we have selected brands and models which represent a wide range of prices.
-These include brands such as Audioquest, Pro-ject, ARCAM, PS Audio, Music Hall, NAD, Audio Research, Simaudio/Moon, and four models from the “guru” of USB DACs, Gordon Rankin of Wavelength Audio.
-We have USB DACs starting as low as $129 with true high-end models starting at $479 (ARCAM) to $595 (Music Hall with tube outputs) and going to $7,500.
-There is even a wireless version, the ARCAM rDACKW which allows you to place your computer several rooms away from your music system.
-When you use, for example, a Wavelength model ($900 to $7,500), you can connect it to an entry level quality system or an ultra-high-end audio system and always feel that you are getting the best possible sound.
+These include brands such as Audioquest, Pro-ject, ARCAM, PS Audio, NAD, Simaudio/MOON, and Rotel.
+We have USB DACs starting as low as $199 with true high-end models starting at $799 (ARCAM and Rotel) and going to $15,000.
+There is even a wireless version, the NAD DAC 2, which allows you to place your computer several rooms away from your music system.
+When you use one of the high-end models, you can connect it to an entry level quality system or an ultra-high-end audio system and always feel that you are getting the best possible sound.

-If the question is, “Can I put one of these with my $2000 system and really get a worthwhile performance improvement from it?”, the answer is, “Yes, without question”.
-If you are asking if you can put a top-of-the-line Wavelength or Audio Research USB DAC based music server with your $40,000 stereo system and be amazed at the performance you get, the answer, again, is, “Yes".
+If the question is, “Can I put one of these with my $2000 system and really get a worthwhile performance improvement ?”, the answer is, “Yes, without question”.
+If you are asking if you can put a top-of-the-line Simaudio/MOON or other USB DAC based music server with your $40,000 stereo system and be amazed at the performance you get, the answer, again, is, “Yes".
 You will be thrilled at how good a properly-designed music server will sound in a quality system of virtually any price range, and you will be delighted by the convenience.

-An interesting new wrinkle to the USB DAC concept is that more and more components such as integrated amplifiers and preamplifiers are coming equipped with a USB input or have such an input available as an option.
-For example, the Simaudio Moon 340i integrated amplifier and Moon 350P preamplifier have an optional DAC input board with a USB input.
-This means that these components can have USB DAC capability built in, and the user can take advantage of this technology without having to purchase a separate component.
+An interesting new wrinkle to the USB DAC concept is that more and more components such as headpone amplifiers, integrated amplifiers, and preamplifiers are coming equipped with a USB input or have such an input available as an option.
+For example, the Simaudio MOON 240i integrated amplifier and the MOON 230HAT headphone amplifier come with a USB DAC.
+This means that these components have USB DAC capability built in, and the user can take advantage of this technology without having to purchase a separate component.

 A final important benefit to having a computer / USB DAC based music server in your system is that you can play Internet-based radio stations and services such as Pandora and Spotify with a much higher quality level then you would get simply by plugging your computer's audio output into your stereo.
 This, alone, can be a reason to make the move as it gives the user a much larger choice of stations, particularly special format stations that may not be available over the air in your area.